spack/spack/lib/spack/docs/build_systems/intelpackage.rst

        buildable: False

-Note that for the Intel packages discussed here, the directory values in the ``paths:`` entries must be the high-level and typically version-less "installation directory" that has been used by Intel's product installer.
+Note that for the Intel packages discussed here, the directory values in the ``prefix:`` entries must be the high-level and typically version-less "installation directory" that has been used by Intel's product installer.
 Such a directory will typically accumulate various product versions.
 Amongst them, Spack will select the correct version-specific product directory based on